Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 # ✅ Make sure it works

 Once you've completed the code in `components/protocols/pyth/lib/wallet.tsx` and saved the file, the Next.js development server will reload the page.
-Provided that you've correctly set the keypair into the app state, you will be able to proceed to the next step 🚀
+Provided that you've correctly set the keypair into the app state by pasting it into the input on the **live wallet**, you will be able to proceed to the next step 🚀

 ---